Towards High Performance Low Complexity Calibration in Appearance Based Gaze Estimation: Experiments

+We ran four experiments to evaluate effect of head location following a two-by-two design, where one factor was calibration location and the other factor was training location.

+For calibration, we considered \textbf{center location calibration}, where calibration parameters were estimated only with the head in the center of the image, but used to correct estimates for images with the head at all locations, and \textbf{matched location calibration}, where separate calibration parameters were estimated for each of the nine head locations.
+Center location calibration is the most convenient scenario for practical deployment.
+Matched location calibration enables us to investigate the possibility that, similar to PCCR eye trackers, different calibration parameters would be better for different head locations.

+For training, we considered \textbf{multiple head location training}, where training data included images with the head at all nine image locations, and \textbf{center head location training}, where training data included only images with the head at the center.
+The dataset sizes in terms of NISLGaze for the two conditions was matched (55,275 and 55,858 images respectively), as the training set of multiple head location dataset downsampled the Evaluation Subset by a factor of 9.
+Center head location training is the scenario most common in current work, since most databases center the head in the image.
+Multiple head location training enables us to test whether normalization can fully compensate for off-center head images.
+We also include the MPIIGaze and the EYEDIAP datasets for training in both conditions, where most faces appear in the center of the image in these two datasets.

+Based on the results in Table~\ref{table:NISLDuration}, per-trial calibration data was obtained by taking 16 consecutive frames sampled at 10 fps while the subject gazed at the camera (1.6 seconds total), but moved their head.
+Calibration data was excluded from the testing data.
+Estimation error was averaged over 500 trials, over all subjects, and over all folds.

-Interestingly, we did not observe any difference of estimation error between center location calibration and matched location calibration for either of the two networks.
-This suggests that for calibration, the offset caused by mismatch between the calibration and testing location is negligible.
-To further validate this, we calculated the bias for each subject and for each face location by averaging the gaze estimate from all images taken as the subject gazed at the camera from that location, for the network trained on mixed locations.
-We observed wide variation in the means from subject to subject (from $-2.7^\circ$ to $3.4^\circ$ in yaw and from $-7.5^\circ$ to $5.6^\circ$ in pitch), but very little variations across locations for each subject (SDs ranged from $0.1^\circ$ to $0.5^\circ$ for yaw and from $0.2^\circ$ to $0.7^\circ$ for pitch).
+Table~\ref{table:NISLResLocation} shows the estimation errors.
+Standard deviations were computed over face locations.
+We observe almost no difference in estimation error between center location calibration and matched location calibration under both training conditions.

+This suggests that calibration parameters do not vary much with head location.
+To confirm this, we calculated the bias of the network trained on mixed locations for each subject and for each face location, by averaging the gaze estimates from all images taken as the subject gazed at the camera from that location.
+We observed wide inter-subject bias variations (from $-2.7^\circ$ to $3.4^\circ$ in yaw and from $-7.5^\circ$ to $5.6^\circ$ in pitch), but very little intra-subject variation across location (SDs ranged from $0.1^\circ$ to $0.5^\circ$ for yaw and from $0.2^\circ$ to $0.7^\circ$ for pitch).
 A repeated measures analysis of variance (ANOVA) did not indicate a statistically significant effect of the face location on the value of biases (yaw $F(8, 160)=1.63,p=.12$; pitch $F(8, 160)=1.48,p=.17$).
-These results indicate that the biases estimated at different face locations are similar for the same subject.
-In other words, the bias estimated from the central face location can be applied to different face locations, which is a significant advantage in real-world applications.